 See Google’s Cleaning your site guidelines which will detail all the steps to get your site cleaned and back in its search results.
 In Bing the same process is detailed online documentation, “The merciless malignancy of malware Part 1” .

 Plan for the Future

-Looking forward it may make sense to work with a professional to improve the security (better design, pen testing, backups), availability (added redundancy and fail-over) and improvement of your disaster recovery process.
+Looking forward it may make sense to work with a professional organization to improve the security (better (security baked in/AKA secure coding practices) design, pen testing, backups), availability (added redundancy and fail-over) and improvement of your disaster recovery process.

 There is no rocket science to keeping your site safe – just simple planning and procedures.
-So start these today and enjoy the peace of mind of knowing you can restore should disaster or malware strike.
-Backup, have a clear DR plan
+So start these today and enjoy the peace of mind of knowing you can restore should disaster or malware infection.
+Remember backup and disaster recovery are all critical to surviving a malware attack on your website or elsewhere.
+If you’ve got questions, please feel free to leave them in comments below.
+If you’d like help cleaning up your site or need advise on how to avoid these painful issues, contact us for more information.
+As always, we are glad to help.